ryanstraits/ryanstraits.github.io/about.md

 Next, if you're feeling truly crazy, you can scroll through my 40+ pages of archived posts, but I wouldn't recommend it.
 Because here's another weird thing about me: I'm a [serial archivist](/2008/03/28/im-a-serial-archivist.html).
 And with this blog, I've collated nearly [every single blog post](/archive) that I've ever published, going way back to the [Xanga](/tag/xanga) blog I _regularly_ wrote on from 2003 to 2008.
 There are some real gems back there if you're game.

-Be sure to follow me on Twitter at [@ryanstraits](https://twitter.com/ryanstraits) or [subscribe through RSS](/feed.xml) to keep up to date on when a fresh, new post drops.
+Be sure to follow me on Twitter at <a href="https://twitter.com/ryanstraits" target="_blank">@ryanstraits</a> or [subscribe through RSS](/feed.xml) to keep up to date on when a fresh, new post drops.
 Thanks for stopping by!

 ---